Want to make a day of it? The Amherst-Vermilion area is full of unique hidden gems to explore.

 Enjoy an al fresco picnic, then go river walking or take a stroll in the woods, followed by farmstand produce shopping and homemade frozen custard

-Recommended day: any day (Fridays for evening concerts)
+Recommended day: any day

 1. Make a stop at Brownhelm Country Market for cold drinks, picnic grub and freshly made artisan deli sandwiches.
 They've been serving up deliciousness since 1849!
 Then head down the road to...

 2. Vermilion River Reservation: Nosh on your picnic goodies, play some disc golf, walk along the Vermilion River (you might spot a bald eagle or two) and skip stones, or take a hike on one of their easy trails (very kid friendly).
 We recommend the Bacon Woods Trail (.85 miles).
 You might get lucky and hear the barred owls who live there (listen for a "who cooks for you" sound).
 Take a side jaunt down the Sycamore Trail and snap a picture standing inside the giant sycamore tree with a hollow center.
-If it is a Friday night, snag a seat at the outdoor ampitheater and listen to some tunes from local bands.

 3. Heading home, stop by Aufdenkampe Family Farm for fresh-from-the-garden produce (they grow everything they sell themselves) and then at Krieg's Farm Market for some homemade frozen custard (flavors change weekly) and other farm fresh goodies.